swissi2000/Test/docs/addCommand.md

 Property: Add Command to End of Job   = M98 "C:\cncm\ncfiles\end.cnc"
 Property: Write CNC12 Info Variables  = Yes
 ```
-Get the files [begin.cnc](https://github.com/swissi2000/Test/blob/master/begin.cnc) and [end.cnc](https://github.com/swissi2000/Test/blob/master/end.cnc) and copy them to the C:\cncm\ncfiles folder.
+Get the files *begin.cnc* and *end.cnc* from the [Repository](https://github.com/swissi2000/Test) and copy them to the *C:\cncm\ncfiles* folder.

-When running a job in CNC12 that was created with these Property settings, CNC12 will present an Info Message when the Cycle Start button is pressed:
+When running a job in CNC12 that was created with these Property settings, CNC12 will present an Info Message when the *Cycle Start* button is pressed:

 ![](/images/pp004.PNG)